Gemba/skyscraper/docs/CACHE.md

 ##### players

-How many players are supported by a game
+How many players are supported by a game (simultaneous or alternating)

 ##### tags